 • Health Informatics and Technology

-• Medical Journalism
+• Medical Writing

 • Medical Research

 I understand how difficult it can be to even start thinking about making a career transition.
-In my one-on-one Career Change Coaching & Planning program, I’ll help you clarify what you really want in their career and narrow down your choices.
+In my Career Change Coaching & Planning program, I’ll help you clarify what you really want in your career and narrow down your choices.
 I’ll give you information about the fields you’re thinking about and a personalised plan for moving forward.

 Whether you’re ready for a complete change or just thinking about dipping your toe in the non-clinical water, I can help you work through the logistics of your decision, including registration implications, ongoing education and even really practical things like putting together a non-medical CV and building a LinkedIn profile.